 Bees Quarter - Sita Warrior of Mithila

-Bees Quarter was a complex of houses built for poor people living in slums in Mithila.
 Sita wanted that the southern gate of Mithila is demolished and new, permanent houses are built for the poor on the same land.
-These houses were built by money given by Malayputras to Sita just after Sita was declared Vishnu by Vishwamitra.
+These houses were built with money given by Malayputras to Sita just after Sita was declared Vishnu by Vishwamitra.

 Though the execution had been entrusted to Samichi, Sita had involved herself in the planning and design of the project after consulting the representatives of the slum dwellers.
 She had eventually worked out an innovative solution for not only their housing needs but also providing them with a sustainable livelihood.